-RIVKY is Dockside in Boston and available for Inspection!
+RIVKY is available for inspection!

 Statements such as, "They don't build them like this anymore" help define Oyster 66/10.
 One of the very last Oyster's lofted in the traditional manor from the legendary lines of Humphrey's Yacht Design.
 The Oyster 66 is a yacht that in every way is over built and meant to last for future generations.
 Already having proven herself on many ocean voyages this timeless passage maker is now ready to serve her next owners in every way imaginable.

 Oyster 66/10 is also not just any ordinary Oyster 66.
 Among many things, she is a best-in-class example of this proven design, 2012 Oyster Concours d'Elegance winner, American owned, never chartered and maintained with no expenses spared by only the very best boatyards and fulltime captains.
 In addition to all of the things you would expect a yacht of this caliber to come with, Oyster 66/10's original owners went one step further and included many thoughtful upgrades in the original build such as, watertight bulkheads.

 Furthermore, as if it's not enough that so much thought went into the construction of Oyster 66/10, her topside are painted in flag blue awlgrip, the toe rail is flawlessly varnished bright, there is a very desirable five cabin layout.
 HUGE cockpit with luxurious cushions and refrigerator, electrical davits, 50 HP tender, push button sailing at its finiest and so much more!!
 Sparkling in every way this Oyster 66 is a must see example of Oyster's build quality.